wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/waves-ide.md

 ## Assigning Script to Account

 1. Open the dApp script or the account script and click **Deploy**.
-2. In the **Sign and publish** window, choose the account and click **Add sign** to generate the signature for the set script transaction.
+2. In the **Sign and publish** window, select the appropriate account and click **Add sign** to generate the signature for the set script transaction.
 3. Click **Publish** to send the transaction.

 ## Issuing Smart Asset

 1. Open the asset script and click **Issue**.
-2. In the **Sign and publish** edit the JSON representation of transaction: add the `name`, `description`, and `quantity` fields.
+2. In the **Sign and publish** window, edit the JSON representation of transaction: add the `name`, `description`, and `quantity` fields.
 See the fields description in the [Issue Transaction](/en/blockchain/transaction-type/issue-transaction) article.
-3. Choose the issuer's account and click **Add sign** to generate the signature for the issue transaction.
+3. Select the issuer's account and click **Add sign** to generate the signature for the issue transaction.
 4. Click **Publish** to send the transaction.

 ## Signing and Sending Transactions